 Based on its existing positions, the League of Women Voters of Los Alamos continues to support the development of affordable housing in Los Alamos County and policies that will promote the long-term welfare and sustainability of our community, including water conservation, renewable energy, and a public transportation system.

-The League of Women Voters of Los Alamos, of New Mexico and of the United States are membership organizations, organized as nonprofit 501(c)(4) corporation.
-Because the League engages in issue advocacy, donations to the League of Women Voters of Los Alamos are not tax-deductible, unlike donations to our Education Fund.
+The League of Women Voters of Los Alamos, of New Mexico and of the United States are membership organizations, organized as nonprofit 501(c)(3) corporation.
+All DONATIONS and membership dues to the League of Women Voters of Los Alamos are fully tax-deductible as allowed by law.

 Learn about the positions of: